microsoft/Windows-classic-samples/Samples/SystemInsights/README.md

 ## Run the sample
 After you've created the capability library, you need to add the capability to System Insights.
 1. Confirm you're running the a version of Windows Server which has the System Insights feature installed.
-    - This sample requires Windows Server Insider Preview build 17723 or later.
+    - This sample requires Windows Server Version 1809 or later.
 2. Copy the capability library onto the server.
 3. Add the capability using the **Add-InsightsCapability** cmdlet: